hadilq/happy/README.md

     ...
 }
 ```
-To handle the failure you have three approaches:
+To handle the failure you have three options:
  - You can have another method to fix the failure and replace the `FailedA` with `HappyA`,
-   for instance bring back the default, or in case of `UnAuthorized`
+   for instance bring back the default, or in case of UnAuthorized
    exception can request to authorize.
 It would be like
 ```kotlin
 fun doJob(): B {